freqtrade/freqtrade/docs/freqai.md

 Features are added by the user inside the `populate_any_indicators()` method of the strategy by prepending indicators with `%` and labels are added by prepending `&`.
 There are some important components/structures that the user *must* include when building their feature set.
-As shown below, `with self.model.bridge.lock:` must be used to ensure thread safety - especially when using third party libraries for indicator construction such as TA-lib.
+As shown below, `with self.freqai.lock:` must be used to ensure thread safety - especially when using third party libraries for indicator construction such as TA-lib.
 Another structure to consider is the  location of the labels at the bottom of the example function (below `if set_generalized_indicators:`).
 This is where the user will add single features and labels to their feature set to avoid duplication from